Financial losses that may result from moving to another state

 This is the most difficult question.
 Consult an accountant or other qualified professional.
 Otherwise, you may face a large tax burden.

-“This rule stipulates that you must pay income tax wherever your company is located,” said Jared Walczak, vice president of government projects at the tax fund.
-"The state [of your employer] wants to tax you, but another state can tax you because you live and work there."
+“This rule stipulates that you must pay income tax wherever your company is located,” said Jared Walczak, vice president of government projects at the tax fund. "[Your employer's] state will want to tax you, but another state can tax you because you live and work there."

 On the subject: Tax season 2021: changes to prepare for this year